Blog Hero

 Book an Appointment

 The idea of contact lenses has been around since Leonardo Da Vinci proposed a similar idea in the early 16th century.
 The first device that we would consider a contact lens by today’s standards was a small ocular lens created by a German glassblower that was fitted to a patient in late 19th century Germany.
 Since then, contact lenses have become widespread in their popularity and utility.
 In Canada alone, the market for contact lenses is over $2 billion!
 Contact lenses are advantageous over a pair of glasses because of their versatility, especially in humid areas, for people who work in cold climates, for usage in active settings like organized sports, or simply because they aren’t visibly noticeable on your face.
+If you require contact lenses, consider contacting Dr. Brian Abrams, an eye doctor in Vaughan.

 The one disadvantage of contact lenses compared to glasses is that contact lenses can cause infection if the user doesn’t take the proper precautions.
 Contact lenses are placed directly on the cornea, so any bacteria or other potentially infectious agents they may become contaminated with are placed on the cornea as well.
 Contact lenses create a seal around the eye, which prevents proper flushing of the eye with natural defenses like tears, and allows bacteria to proliferate.